bismuth-dev/RebornBuddy.Assemblies/README.md

   Install-Package "RB.Assemblies" -Source "GitHub/TheManta" -Project "YOUR_PROJECT_HERE"
   ```

-To prevent the reference assemblies from being copied to the output folder on build,
+To prevent the reference assemblies from being unnecessarily copied to the output folder on build,

   1. In the Solution Explorer, browse to the project's references.
   2. Set `Copy Local: False` for these references:
      * GreyMagic
      * RebornBuddy

-These files are unnecessary since Reborn Buddy loads the full versions on its own.
+Reborn Buddy will locate and load the full versions on its own.
+Nothing from this package needs to be distributed with your addon.